Submit your work, meet writers and drop the ads. Become a member

 Everyone is in their rooms

-No one goes outside
+No one goes out

-with their friends
+With their friends

 The magic that used to be